Robodragon48/my_category5scouting/README.md

 analyzing compiled data, due to its larger screen size and attached keyboard.

 Your scouting team does not all need to be using the same hardware.
-You can have some students on cell phones and some on tablet; the app should work just as well as if everyone was on the same type of device.
+You can have some students on cell phones and some on tablets; the app should work just as well as if everyone was on the same type of device.

 ## How can I/we help?